 I just have to illustrate this with a picture because some students do not understand what is a head and what is a tail in a coin.
 So, no excuses for not understanding what we are talking about here.

 For our purpose, we’ll just leave the in-between possibility and just concentrate on either the possibility of getting a head or a tail when a coin is flipped and allowed to settle on level ground or on top of your palm.
 Since there are only two possibilities here, we can then say that there is a 50-50, 0.5 or 1/2 possibility that the coin will land as head or tail.
 If we would like to represent this as a symbol in statistics to show this possibility, it is written thus:

 where p is the probability symbol and the value 0.5 is the estimated outcome that the coin will land on either the head or the tail.
 Alternatively, this can be stated that there is an equal chance that you will get a head or a tail in a series of tossing a coin and letting it land on level ground.

 Therefore, if you toss a coin 10 times, the probability of getting either a head or a tail is 50%, 0.05 or 1/2.
 That means in 10 tosses, there will likely be 5 heads and 5 tails.
 If you toss it 100 times, you will likely get 50 heads and 50 tails.

 If you have a six-sided dice, then the probability of each side in each throw is 1/6.
 If you have a cube, then the probability of each side is 1/4.

 This background knowledge can help you understand the importance of the p-value in statistical tests.

-For clarity, here are the null and alternative hypotheses that you can formulate for this study:
+For clarity on the concept of probability, here are the null and alternative hypotheses that you can formulate for this study: